cuhk-haosun/doc-rule/README.md

 # Pull Request (PR) rules
 - Always check the tickbox in the checklist in PR (if applicaple)

+# Presentation Archiving Rule
+- Submit your presentation files before the lab meeting.
+  1. Pls submit your presentations to https://github.com/cuhk-haosun/doc-lab-record/tree/main/presentation.
+  2. The naming format is "johon/20240101-my presentation.pptx".
+  3. Should you have any other files, first create a folder with the same naming scheme and put files there.
+  4. Create PR

 # Contributor
 - Xing Zhao